-- from late winter – mid spring, and
+- from late winter through mid spring, and

 You can also grow celtuce under low tunnels during colder months as well.
-However, if celtuce is like most lettuce varieties, it can take a frost, but won’t do well in hard freezes.
+However, like most lettuce varieties, celtuce can take a frost, but won’t do well in hard freezes unprotected.

 When to harvest celtuce